FrankieSlinn/comedy/README.md

 A key learning was that the setState should be defined at a parent level and that a setState is the only way to provide information from a parent to a child.
 With this knowledge the delete selected items functionality could be implemented.

 The deployment was also challenging.
 Instructions for deploying React with Github were followed but the issue remained.
 An issue with running React on the localhost has been ongoing which made progress.
 Although a workaround was used this slowed down progress with React.
 Hopefully at the time of you reading this the deployment link will work!

+Also, when I work on the sofa my cat has a bad habit of walking over the keyboard.
+He didn't add any value to the code and I ended up having to undo a fair bit of damage.

 ### Wins / Learnings